preislerbtw/preislerbtw/README.md

 ## About Me

 - Computer Science Student
-- Interested in software development, algorithms, and computer systems
+- Interested in software development

 ## Skills